Rodney Rocha

 Mr. Rocha’s engineering expertise is in the area of Newtonian dynamics, structural dynamics, and structural vibrations.
 He has served in diverse positions in his long NASA career, including Space Shuttle Chief Engineer within the JSC Structural Engineering Division.
 Mr. Rocha supported the ground test planning and pre-flight analyses of the Artemis-1 and -2 flight vehicle.

-He supports defining astronaut-induced loads onto the Human Landing System and impact dynamics requirements and testing for the new lunar exploration space suits.
+Now retired, before he left NASA, he supported defining astronaut-induced loads onto the Human Landing System and impact dynamics requirements and testing for the new lunar exploration space suits.
 These are NASA’s projects enabling NASA’s return of the US human exploration of the Moon.

 For decades Mr. Rocha has volunteered to serving NASA’s education outreach programs.
 He has spoken many times to the public, school and university students, early-career NASA engineering and contractor interns, NASA project management training classes, other US government agencies.
 He makes flight safety recommendations relevant to NASA’s current needs for maintaining technical vigilance, and open communication of engineering issues and concerns to NASA management in order to assure flight safety.